pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/2-understand-moves.md

 toc: true
 ---

-> You can choose to follow our online documentation or to make your Reachy move by following the [notebook](https://github.com/pollen-robotics/reachy2-sdk/blob/develop/src/examples/2_goto_introduction.ipynb).
+> You can choose to follow our online documentation or to make your Reachy move by following the [notebook n°2](https://github.com/pollen-robotics/reachy2-sdk/blob/develop/src/examples/2_goto_introduction.ipynb).

 ## Moves methods